Glyc3rius/glyc3rius.github.io/content/posts/StealC/Stealc.md

 Inside the `DllBase`, the malware looks for the base address of `kernel32.dll`.
 After that it loads the `GetProcAddress` function that is used to dynamically resolve the address of the `LoadLibraryA` function.
 Then, `LoadLibraryA` loads additional DLLs that the malware can utilize and their functions are also called with `GetProcAddress` dynamically.

 ## **Anti-analysis and Evasion Methods**
-### **Screen Size of Monitor**
+### **Monitor Resolution**
-First, Stealc checks the screen size of the victim's monitor and compares the `GetDeviceCaps` function's return value to 666 which represents the screen width.
-In case the screen width is below 666 pixels, the malware stops execution.
+First, Stealc checks the number of pixels the screen can show vertically and compares the `GetDeviceCaps` function's return value to 666 which represents the screen height.
+In case the screen height is below 666 pixels, the malware stops execution (for example, if the screen resolution is `800x600` then the `ExitProcess` is called, since 600 is lower than 666).
 This is a technique to avoid virtual machines with lower resolutions which are not expected in a regular environment.
 ### **Number of Processor Cores**
 It checks whether the victim's machine has a processor with at least 2 cores.
 If it doesn't, the malware stops execution, since it assumes that the machine is in a virtualized environment.
-### **Checking Memory Usage**
+### **Memory Check**
 With `GlobalMemoryStatusEx` , the malware retrieves information about the system's physical and virtual memory.
+If the total physical memory is under 1111 MB of memory, the malware calls the `ExitProcess` function.
 This ensures that the malware is not running under a virtual machine.
-If it is under 1111 MB of memory, the malware calls the `ExitProcess` function.
 ### **Memory Allocation**
 The stealer also tries to allocate memory with `VirtualAllocExNuma`.
-It is an anti-emulator technique, since an AV emulator can't perform this kind of allocation making the API call fail.
+It is an anti-emulator technique, since an AV emulator can't perform this kind of allocation, making the API call fail.
 If the allocation doesn't happen, the malware exits immediately.
 ### **Language Check**
 Stealc checks the language ID of the current user with the `GetUserDefaultLangID` function and if they return one of the hexadecimal values from the table below, then the malware exits and won't run on the victim's computer.